symfony/symfony-standard/README.md

     capabilities

-  * [**WebServerBundle**][14] (in dev env) - Adds commands for running applications using the PHP built-in web servep
+  * [**WebServerBundle**][14] (in dev env) - Adds commands for running applications using the PHP built-in web server

   * **DebugBundle** (in dev/test env) - Adds Debug and VarDumper component integration